oracle/odpi/doc/src/functions/dpiSubscr.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **subscr** [IN] -- a reference to the subscription on which the statement is to be prepared for registration.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **sql** [IN] -- the SQL that is to be prepared, as a byte string in the